strapi/documentation/docs/developer-docs/latest/developer-resources/plugin-api-reference/admin-panel.md

 A Strapi [plugin](/developer-docs/latest/development/local-plugins-customization.md) can interact with the back end or the front end of the Strapi app.
 The Admin Panel API is about the front end part, i.e it allows a plugin to customize Strapi's administration panel.

+The admin panel is a [React](https://reactjs.org/) application that can embed other React applications.
+These other React applications are the admin parts of each Strapi's plugin.

 Creating and using a plugin that interacts with the Admin Panel API consists in 2 steps:

 1. Declare and export the plugin interface within the [`strapi-admin.js` entry file](#entry-file)